maswiebe/maswiebe.github.io/research.md

 *The Effect of High-Tech Clusters on the Productivity of Top Inventors: Comment* ([html](https://michaelwiebe.com/assets/moretti/moretti_comment), [pdf](https://michaelwiebe.com/assets/moretti/moretti_comment.pdf), [code](https://github.com/maswiebe/moretti_comment)), October 2023.
 - I show that the results from the event study and IV regressions in Moretti (2021) are caused by coding errors.
+- *Extended Commentary on Moretti (2021)* ([pdf](https://michaelwiebe.com/assets/moretti/moretti_extended.pdf)): additional results on the event study and IV, heterogeneity by movers and stayers, testing the mechanism, and more.

 ---